Sunday, 20 March 2016

 </table>

 Of course, this adds a lot of markup which isn’t strictly required.
-A better way would be to use the
+A better way would be to use the:first-child:nth-child, and :last-child CSS selectors.

 For example, what if we wanted the First Name column to be bold, and the ages to display in a red,monospace font — along with the other header and footer styles defined earlier?